 Digitale Assistenten funktionieren auf Basis sogenannter Künstlicher Intelligenz (KI).
 Das Ziel von KI ist es, die Wahrnehmung und das Handeln des Menschen so gut wie möglich zu imitieren (bzw. zu erweitern).
 Auch Sprachassistenten benötigen KI, um aus einer Spracheingabe des Nutzers die passende Aktion abzuleiten.
 Hierzu wird die KI durch große Datenmengen trainiert, um auch bei Akzenten oder Dialekten die gewünschte Antwort zu geben.
 Dasselbe gilt für Chatbots, also Anwendungen, die beispielsweise mit Nutzern in einem Chatfenster kommunizieren und Antworten auf häufig gestellte Fragen geben.
 Dadurch ersetzen sie bis zu einem gewissen Grad den menschlichen Ansprechpartner und schaffen so zum Beispiel Kapazitäten für eine intensivere Kundenbetreuung bei individuellen Anfragen.

 Digital assistants can be voice assistants, for example.
 These are software assistants that make logical connections from spoken instructions.
 So, for example, when you say ‘Messages!’, they can understand this as an instruction to display the latest messages or read them aloud.
 Speakers that work with this software are called voice assistants in everyday use.
 Smart speakers like Alexa and Google Assistant are on the rise.
 According to representative surveys from the digital association Bitkom, at least one in eight Germans live in a household with voice assistants, while other studies suggest the figure may be as many as one in four.
-We are also testing the benefits of speaker assistants in the home in our smart flat-share in Berlin’s Kreuzberg district.
-Six students are currently testing out smart home technology for us and reporting back on their blog.

 Virtual reality (VR) is the depiction of a computer-generated environment in which the actual environment is hidden.
 With a special VR headset, you plunge into a purely virtual world in which you can interact with virtual objects, for instance.
 As well as in the gaming industry, this technology is also increasingly used in construction planning, as it offers major advantages.
 For example, planned spaces can be viewed in advance to check whether the windows are in the right place or whether the door frames have been designed wide enough.
 By contrast, augmented reality (AR) involves adding digital elements, such as images or videos, to the real world.
 This is used for purposes such as football broadcasts, where an offside line is inserted for TV viewers.
 There are now also apps you can use to place virtual furniture in your own home in order to test the effect of various design options.